shapkarin/shapkarin.me/public/api/articles/memoization.md

 ---
-title: "Mastering React Performance: memo, useMemo, and useCallback Deep Dive"
+title: 'Mastering React Performance: memo, useMemo, and useCallback Deep Dive'
+description: >-
-description: "Unlock peak performance in your React applications.
-Learn how to effectively use React.memo, useMemo, and useCallback for optimal rendering and maintainable code."
+  Unlock peak performance in your React applications.
+Learn how to effectively use React.memo, useMemo, and useCallback for optimal rendering and maintainable code.
 order: 4
 ---